 Extended Degree Program

 An extended degree program is offered for selected students in the concentrated M.A.R. program.
-This allows students to take additional courses during a third academic year with permission of the program selection committee.
+This allows students to take additional courses during a third academic year.

 Applications in the fall term are due by October 15; notifications are sent by November 15.
 Students must notify the Admissions Office of their decision by March 20.
 Applications in the spring term are due by March 1; notifications are sent by March 26.
 Students must notify the Admissions Office of their decision by April 15.

-Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) a completed M.A.R. course plan (blank copies are downloadable online, or hard copies are available in the Academic Office), with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend his or her concentrated M.A.R. program; (5) a description of the doctoral program the student will be applying for and how it fits into his or her statement of interest above; and (6) two letters of recommendation from Yale faculty.
+Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) a completed M.A.R. course plan (blank copies are downloadable online, or hard copies are available in the Academic Affairs Office), with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend the concentrated M.A.R. program; (5) a description of the doctoral program to which the student will be applying and how it fits into the statement of interest above; and (6) two letters of recommendation from Yale faculty.
 One of these letters must be from a faculty member in the area of concentration.

 Students accepted into the extended year will need to apply for financial aid, and a new award will be calculated.
 The new award will not be based on previous scholarship aid received at YDS.
-Federal loan programs will be available provided Satisfactory Academic Progress (SAP) is maintained.
+Federal loan programs will be available, provided that Satisfactory Academic Progress (SAP) is maintained.

 Program for the S.T.M.
 Degree

-Graduates of theological schools of recognized standing who have obtained the B.D. or M.Div. degree or the equivalent may be admitted to a program of studies leading to the Master of Sacred Theology (S.T.M.) degree.
+Graduates of theological schools of recognized standing who have obtained the B.D. or M.Div. degree may be admitted to a program of studies leading to the Master of Sacred Theology (S.T.M.) degree.

 The work for this degree may be regarded as a fourth year of preparation for the Christian ministry.
-It may be used for advanced training in a specialized form of Christian service such as a college or university ministry; chaplaincy in industry, institutions, and the armed services; urban or inner-city ministry; ecumenical leadership; the directing of continuing education; home missions; international missions; or ministry to the elderly.
+It may be used for advanced training in a specialized form of Christian service such as a college or university ministry; chaplaincy in industry, institutions, or the armed services; urban or inner-city ministry; ecumenical or interfaith leadership; the directing of continuing education; international missions; or ministry with LGBTQ youth, refugees, or the elderly.
 The S.T.M. program may also be used as a year of specialized work in one of the theological disciplines or as preparation for doctoral studies.
 The schedule of courses may involve offerings in other schools or departments of the University.

 Each candidate is required to plan, submit for approval, and pursue an integrated program designed to serve one of the purposes stated above, and a minimum of three-fourths of the courses taken must be related to a designated field of concentration.
 However, candidates who use the program as a general preparation for ministry may request a waiver of the normal requirements that there be a specific area of concentration and that the written project be related to this field.